FinnWiel/shazzoo-media/README.md

 php artisan vendor:publish --tag=shazzoo-media-policy
 ```

 This will publish a policy file to `App/Policies/MediaPolicy.php` the policy should be registered automatically by the plugin.
 The published file will be a blank policy, you will need to add your own rules.
+Also make sure that `media_policies` is set to true in the `config/shazzoo_media.php`.

 #### Tenancy